splunk/splunk-connect-for-snmp/docs/planning.md

 ## Architecture

-SC4SNMP is deployed using a Kubernetes distribution, typically MicroK8s, that's deseigned to be a low-touch experience for integration with sensitive edge network devices.
-It will typically be deployed in the same network management zone as the monitored devices and seperated from Splunk by an existing firewall.
+SC4SNMP is deployed using a Kubernetes distribution, typically MicroK8s, that's designed to be a low-touch experience for integration with sensitive edge network devices.
+It will typically be deployed in the same network management zone as the monitored devices and separated from Splunk by an existing firewall.

 ![image](images/sc4snmp_deployment.png)